dotnet/csharplang/proposals/params-span.md

 # `params Span<T>` and implicit allocation of arrays

 ## Summary
-Avoid heap allocation for implicit allocation of arrays in specific scenarios such as `params` arguments.
+Avoid heap allocation for implicit allocation of arrays in specific scenarios with `params` arguments.

 ## Motivation
 `params` array parameters provide a convenient way to call a method that takes an arbitrary length list of arguments.